scalar-labs/scalar-kubernetes/docs/ScalarDLBackupCreationRestoration.md

 # Scalar DL Backup Creation on Kubernetes

-This guide shows you how to create transactionally consistent Scalar DL backups on DynamoDB or Cosmos DB deployed on Kubernetes services.
+This guide shows you how to create and restore Scalar DL backups on Cosmos DB and DynamoDB without any data inconsistency.

 ## Prerequisites